 - This can be any alphanumeric string up to 30 characters.
 If not supplied for a new item it will default to "New item"

-- Almost any value (e.g."Y" or "X" or 1) in this field indicates that the Item is sold, but not essential as TransPost assumes thet an item is sold if IncomeAccount is supplied.
+- Almost any value (e.g."Y" or "X" or 1) in this field indicates the Item is sold, but is not essential as TransPost assumes that an item is sold if IncomeAccount is supplied.
 Use "0", "N" or "false" to deselect it when updating as nothing/blank means do not change.

 - This is mandatory for items that are sold.
 It can be supplied with or without a separator. e.g. 4-1100 and 41100 work equally well in TransPost